hlindberg/misc-puppet-docs/data-in-modules.md

 * The basic data types: `'String'`, `'Integer'`, `'Float'`, `'Boolean'`
-* The datatype `'Pattern'` (a regular expression), but there is no way it can be specified using Hiera-2, but it is shown here for completeness.
+* The datatype `'Pattern'` (a regular expression), but there is no way it can be specified using only Hiera-2, but it is shown here for completeness.
 * The abstract data type `'Number'` = `'Integer'`, or `'Float'`.
 * The abstract data type `'Literal'` = `'Number'`, `'Boolean'`, `'String'`, `'Pattern'`
 * An `'Array'` which also allow specification of the type of its elements e.g. `'Array[String]'`